drghirlanda/alex/Docs/Roadmap.md

   possible to figure out which independent variables were manipulated between and within subjects, present the experimental design in a table, etc.

-- Extend * notation for Phases.csv, so that different groups can differ in e.g., length of phases or reward probabilities.

 Future
 ======